dotansimha/graphql-code-generator/website/docs/getting-started/codegen-config.md

   - **`pluckConfig.gqlMagicComment`** - Configures the magic GraphQL comments to look for.
 The default is `/* GraphQL */`).

   - **`pluckConfig.globalGqlIdentifierName`** - Overrides the name of the default GraphQL name identifier.

+- **`skipDocumentsValidation`** - Allows to configure how to validate documents

+  - **`skipDocumentsValidation.skipValidationAgainstSchema`** - A flag to disable the validation against the schema

+  - **`skipDocumentsValidation.ignoreRules`** - An array of rule names to ignore during the validation.
+You can find a list of the available rules [here](https://github.com/graphql/graphql-js/tree/main/src/validation/rules.

+  - **`skipDocumentsValidation.skipDuplicateValidation`** - A flag to disable the validation for duplicate documents

 ## Environment Variables